 Although significant, the online market in Brazil is still under-penetrated when compared to other countries such as the United States and China, whose respective online segments represent 21.3% (U.S. Department of Commerce data, 2020) and 24.9% (Statista, 2020) of retail sales.

-According to International Data Center (IDC), the e-commerce applications market has an estimated revenue of US$5.3 billion (2020) and is expected to grow by 12.2% per year between 2020 and 2024, reaching the US$8.5 billion mark in 2024.
+It is worth mentioning the study of the International Data Center (IDC) in relation to the digital commercial applications market – infracommerce’s sector of operation and its competitors.
+According to IDC, this market moved an estimated $5.3 billion in revenue (2020) and is expected to grow by 12.2% per year between 2020 and 2024, reaching the $8.5 billion mark in 2024.